State Environmental Policy Act

 The court ruled that the city’s order was too broad.
 Even though the MDNS was void, the SEPA regulations provide that reliance on decisions and reviews from a prior SEPA process “is logical and even required.”
 On the other hand, the court noted that the county’s proposed order (which was adopted by the trial court) was flawed because it did not explicitly state that the MDNS was void.

 See earlier 2019 decision below.

 A city that has authority over (parts) of a proposal is an agency with jurisdiction for purposes of SEPA and, if an MDNS is issued, it may assume lead agency status.

 City of Puyallup v.
-Pierce County (2019) – A developer sought to construct a warehouse, distribution and freight center in an area adjacent to the city of Puyallup (“City”) and within the city’s Urban Growth Area.
+Pierce County, 8 Wash.
+App.
+2d 323 (2019) — A developer sought to construct a warehouse, distribution and freight center in an area adjacent to the City of Puyallup and within the city’s Urban Growth Area.
 The project would be served by city sewer and partially by city water.
 Due to the increased traffic the project would create, street improvements would be required to the city’s street system.
 The county, after SEPA review, issued an MDNS requiring, among other things, that street improvements be made to city streets.
-Thereafter, the City issued a “Notice of Assumption of Lead Agency Status” and made a Determination of Significance (DS) for the project.
-The county objected, stating it would not recognize the City’s action.
+Thereafter, the city issued a “Notice of Assumption of Lead Agency Status” and made a Determination of Significance (DS) for the project.
+The county objected, stating it would not recognize the city’s action.
 A lawsuit was brought, and the trial court found in the county’s favor.
-The City appealed.
+The city appealed.

 See subsequent 2021 decision above.